 AP English: Grammar Review - Chapter Summary

-The English language has an abundance of specific grammar rules, and errors in your writing can result in a bad impression.
 In this chapter, you'll the basics of sentence structure, parts of speech, and how to write with proper grammar.
-Our instructors use examples to help you understand complicated grammatical concepts like parallelism and dangling modifiers.
+Our instructors use examples to help you understand complicated grammatical concepts like sentence agreement and dangling modifiers.
 You'll learn grammar rules that will not only help you avoid mistakes but also improve your writing.
 The lessons in this chapter are short and engaging.
 The videos will help make sure you are ready for the exam and the quizzes can help you check your progress.
-This chapter is designed to prepare you to answer questions in these areas:
+This chapter is designed to prepare you for the following:

 - Ensuring subject-verb agreement